Popping with fresh strawberry and blueberry flavor, these patriotic Gluten Free Red, White, and Blueberry Cookies will please everyone!

 - Preheat the oven to 325° F. Line a baking sheet with parchment paper and set aside.

-- Whisk together the flour with the baking powder and medium bowl.
+- Whisk together the flour with the baking soda and salt in a medium bowl.
 Gradually add it to the butter/egg mixture on low, beating only until just combined.

 - Stir in the white chocolate chips, strawberries, and blueberries by hand.
 The dough will be very thick and you may need to use your hands to combine everything fully.

-- Scoop with 3 tbsp cookie scoop and roll into balls.
-Roll into turbinado sugar or regular sugar, if desired, and place 2 inches apart on prepared baking sheet.
+- Scoop with 3 tablespoon cookie scoop and roll into balls.
+Roll into turbinado sugar, if desired, and place 2 inches apart on prepared baking sheet.
 Flatten to about ½-inch thick with the palm of your hand.

 - Bake for 12 minutes.
 Cool on wire rack.
 Store in an airtight container at room temperature for up to 5 days.